razorpay/razorpay-woocommerce/readme.txt

 This is the official Razorpay payment gateway plugin for WooCommerce.
 Allows you to accept credit cards, debit cards, netbanking, wallet, and UPI payments with the WooCommerce plugin.
 It uses a seamles integration, allowing the customer to pay on your website without being redirected away.
 This allows for refunds, works across all browsers, and is compatible with the latest WooCommerce.

 This is compatible with WooCommerce>=2.4, including the new 3.0 release.
+It has been tested upto the 3.1.1 WooCommerce release.

 == Installation ==